 You already know that practicing presentations will relax you, as will arriving early to organize the setting and troubleshoot any technologies that will be used.
 Here are nine other tips you might not have tried:

-- Move, laugh and breathe.
+- Move, laugh, and breathe.
 Before class, release nervous energy by jumping up and down 15 times in the bathroom.
 It will make you laugh.
 Shake your limbs to release nervous tension.
-Breath slowly and deeply from the belly with your hands on the back of your hips.
+Breathe slowly and deeply from the belly with your hands on the back of your hips.

 - Start the class off with a ritual.
 The first couple minutes of a new class can be the most intimidating.
 I begin all my classes with 60 seconds of good news.
-Students report birthdays, new cars, successful surgeries or relatives returning from Afghanistan.
-Besides marinating everyone in warm connections, the spotlight focuses on students, not you.
+Students report birthdays, new cars, successful surgeries, or relatives returning from Afghanistan.
+Besides marinating everyone in warm connections, the spotlight is on students, not you.

 - Reinforce content.
-Bring ancillary materials: posters, handouts, advance organizers or PowerPoint.
-Don't try to be as verbally gifted as Noam Chomsky -- your materials will convey needed content.
+Bring ancillary materials: posters, handouts, advance organizers, or a PowerPoint presentation.
+Don’t try to be as verbally gifted as Noam Chomsky—your materials will convey needed content.

 - Commit to an emotion.
 Right before class begins, recall the last time you were happy and excited.
 When class starts, you’ll feel more relaxed and animated.